Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 Award

-Level 6 Chartered Manager Degree Apprenticeship award, BSc (Hons) Health and Care Management, Chartered Management Institute (CMI) award in Management and Leadership, and optional NHS Leadership Academy Mary Seacole award.
+Level 6 Chartered Manager Degree Apprenticeship award, BSc (Hons) Health and Care Management, plus Chartered Management Institute (CMI) award in Management and Leadership, plus optional embedded NHS Leadership Academy Mary Seacole award.
 At the end of the programme successful apprentices will hold Chartered Manager Status with the Chartered Management Institute (CMI).

 Programme Cost